 CAFR Award Submission FAQ

-View FAQ with answers on how to use GFOA's new award management system
+View FAQ with answers on how to use GFOA's new awards management system

 We recognize that COVID-19 is disrupting normal government operations and may affect members’ ability to submit timely applications for GFOA’s award programs.
 We will approve extensions of the submission deadlines for those that need more time.
 For extensions for the CAFR Program, please follow the instructions for submitting a CAFR Extension Request in GFOA’s Awards Management System.